Stocks fall, yields rise as Fed details inflation efforts - NewsBreak

 European governments have resisted appeals to boycott Russian gas, Putin's biggest export earner, due to the possible impact on their economies.

-Wednesday ended up being a mostly quiet day for company news ahead of the latest round of corporate earnings reports.
-JetBlue Airways fell 8.7% after offering to buy rival budget airline Spirit for $3.6 billion and break up a plan for Spirit to merge with Frontier Airlines.
-Spirit fell 2.4%.
+It's been a mostly quiet day for corporate news, so far, ahead of the latest round of corporate earnings.
+JetBlue Airways fell 7.9% after offering to buy rival budget airline Spirit for $3.6 billion and break up a plan for Spirit to merge with Frontier Airlines.
+Spirit fell 2.5%.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.